JCP 10/2/2013 – Is That Your Lucky “JC” Penney?

 One thing I did not mention on the above chart, Wave 3’s are usually the most powerful and, when going downwards, usually the most demoralizing wave that incites a lot of selling and resulted in the gap-down.
 The pain did not end there as there were still several months of declines left to finish out Wave 5.
 The completion of Wave 5 also then completed Wave A to the downside.

 That wave breakdown looks almost textbook – Waves 1 and 5 are of similar declines while Wave 3 was the most powerful and the largest wave.
-That meets all the Elliott Wave rules that I have listed here.
+That meets all the Elliott Wave rules for a bearish Motive Wave Pattern.

 That gives me another confirmation on the proper identification of Wave A and Wave B.